entity126/Coding-Club-Website/README.md

-hello to our repository vistors,
+Hello to our repository vistors,

 We are CG3.